-1.Cumin seeds has digestive, stimulant and cooling properties.
-It is a excellent remedy for stomach disorders, flatulence, colic and diarrhea.
+- Cumin seeds have digestive, stimulant and cooling properties.
+It is an excellent remedy for stomach disorders, flatulence, colic and diarrhoea.

-2.Pepper balls improve digestion and promotes intestinal health.
+- Pepper balls improve digestion and promote intestinal health.

-3.Toor dhal is rich in protein.
+- Toor dhal is rich in protein.

-4.Coriander seeds are rich in vitamins and minerals.
+- Coriander seeds are rich in vitamins and minerals.
 It provides calcium, phosphorus, iron and some other vitamins such as vitamin B and vitamin C to the body.
 It is also used as a carminative.
 Coriander helps to prevent digestive disorders such as indigestion, flatulence and gas.

-5.Curry leaves are the rich source of Vitamin A. It controls the cholesterol level in the body and also prevents graying of the hair.
+- Curry leaves are the rich source of Vitamin A. It controls the cholesterol level in the body and also prevents graying of the hair.

 The post for today is one of my most favourite rasam : PINEAPPLE RASAM

 - 1 tomato chopped

 - 1 lemon size tamarind

 - 1-2 tsp chilli powder

 - 2-4 tsp coriander powder

 - 2-3 tsp rasam podi

 - A pinch of asafoetida

 - 1/2 pineapple – cubed

 - 1/4 bunch corainder leaves

 - Oil for cooking

-Pressure cook the toor dhal with more than a cup of water and finely mash them.
+- Pressure cook the toor dhal with more than a cup of water and finely mash them.
 It should be more watery in consistency.Keep aside.

-Keep 5-8 cubes of pineapples aside and grind the remaining into a fine paste.
+- Keep 5-8 cubes of pineapples aside and grind the remaining into a fine paste.
 (Use minimum water)

 - Prepare the tamarind juice and keep them aside.

-Now add the tomatoes and cook them till the raw smell disappears, then add the turmeric powder, chilli powder and coriander powder.
+- Heat oil in a kadai on a medium flame.
+Add the mustard seeds and asafoetida.
+Let them splutter.Now add the tomatoes and cook them till the raw smell disappears, then add the turmeric powder, chilli powder and coriander powder.
 Saute for about 5 min.
 Pour in the tamarind juice and cook on medium flame for 8-10min.
 Check for the taste, if the tamarind is raw let it cook for next 3-5min.

-Pour in the toor dhal and bring the whole mixture to boil.
+- Pour in the toor dhal and bring the whole mixture to boil.
 Finally add the pineapple paste, cubed ones and sprinkle the sugar.Add salt to taste.Garnish with finely chopped coriander.